microsoft/malmo/doc/install_windows.md

 ### 4. Install Python: ###

 If you don't want to use Malmo from Python then you can skip this step.
+But for testing your installation we recommend installing python.

 Visit https://www.python.org/ and download the latest version of Python 2.7 32-bit. e.g. `python-2.7.11.msi`